richardsavery/demos/_projects/shimoncomposes.md

 <!-- ![Shimon Robot Watching Film](/promo.shimon.watching.jpg) -->

-This project combines existing computer vision techniques to develop an understanding of a films narrative arc, based on main characters and their emotions.
-This arc is combined with visually analyzed director aesthetic choices including pacing and levels of movement.
-These parameters are then used to generate a full score for short films.

 <a href="https://www.dropbox.com/s/czavyw1hkigejcc/Interfacedemolong.mp4?dl=0" target="_blank">System Demo Here</a>

-### Publications:
-<a href="https://www.researchgate.net/profile/Richard_Savery/publication/334971929_Shimon_the_Robot_Film_Composer_and_DeepScore/links/5d484cf992851cd046a41e7a/Shimon-the-Robot-Film-Composer-and-DeepScore.pdf" target="_blank">Shimon the Robot Film Composer and DeepScore</a><br/>
-R Savery, G Weinberg<br/>
-2018 Computer Simulation of Musical Creativity

 This project was featured in Georgia Tech's Presidents Update:
 <a href="https://gtcmt.gatech.edu/news/shimon-savery-film-score" target="_blank">Together, Man and Robot Write Film Score</a>